-Through education, research, publishing, and social services, CFI seeks to present affirmative alternatives based on scientific naturalism.
-The Center is also interested in providing rational ethical alternatives to the reigning paranormal and religious systems of belief, and in developing communities where like-minded individuals can meet and share experiences.
+Through education, research, publishing, and social services, CFI seeks to present affirmative, rational ethical alternatives to the reigning paranormal and religious systems of belief, and works to develop communities where like-minded individuals can meet and share experiences.

 We host numerous educational and social events throughout Michigan.
 Event topics include: science, religion, philosophy, social issues, politics, evolution, morality and ethics, psychology, secularism, atheism, humanism, agnosticism, skepticism, and others.